vishvAsa/vedAH/meta/articles/keith/2_THE_GODS_AND_DEMONS_OF_THE_VEDA/05_THE_NATURE_OF_THE_GODS_AND_DEMONS/3_Animism_and_the_Spirits_of_the_Dead.md

 8

-In regard to a third group of evil spirits, the Piśãcas, it has been suggested by Sir G. Grierson that they reflect human enemies, a race of cannibals, of whom traditions prevail throughout the medieval period of India, and whose language was the Paiśăci of the north-west.
+In regard to a third group of evil spirits, the Piśãcas, it has been suggested by Sir G. Grierson that they reflect human enemies, a race of cannibals, of whom traditions prevail throughout the medieval period of India, and whose language was the Paiśāci of the north-west.
 In principle it is perfectly possible that human enemies may be counted among demons, as well as the souls of human enemies, and it may be noted that the Brāhmaṇa 9 tradition which opposes the Asuras to the gods, and the Rakṣases to men, also opposes the Piśãcas to the Fathers, from which it might be deduced that they were in

 1 Monier Williams, Brahmanism3, p.
 239;